xjc1022-soda/Minesweeper-COMP2113/README.md

                  4.total steps more than 40 will lose marks(8 marks each movement) 5.estimation error will lose marks(one absolute error will result in 8 marks deduction )

-The landmine will not dispear after you run into it.
+The landmine will not disappear after you run into it.